Rebekacompetent445/fingers/fingers-protocol-draft.md

 - `fingers://example.com/user`
 - `fingers://example.com/host1/user?PLAN`

 ## 4. Authority Host and TLS Scope

 The URI authority host is the only network endpoint for the request.

 The client connects only to the authority host.

+The authority host is the only TLS peer for the transaction.

-The server certificate is validated only against the authority host.
+The server certificate, if validated, is validated only against the authority host.

 If client certificates are used, they are also scoped only to the authority host.